 - Why you shouldn’t show off.

-- How to get out of doing dishes for a few weeks (note: this method is not recommended)
+- How to get out of doing dishes for a couple of weeks (note: this method is not recommended)

-If you’ve ever cut into an avocado and found it brown *yuck* and had to cut away at most of it just to find a small portion that was salvageable, you’ll know you won’t want to do it again.
-Ever.
+If you’ve ever cut into an avocado and found it brownish *yuck* and had to cut away at most of it just to find a small portion that was salvageable, you’ll want to read on.

 - First check for firmness by pressing gently on the exterior of the avocado with your fingers.
-It should have a slight give to it, not firm like an apple but definitely not so soft you can push your finger right through the skin.
+It should have a slight give, not firm like an apple but definitely not so soft you can push your finger through the skin.

-- Peel off the little ‘cap’ at the end of the avocado.
+- Next peel off the little ‘cap’ at the end of the avocado.
 It should come off easily showing green underneath.
 If it’s brown, the avocado is overripe.

 - To keep guacamole fresh longer, press plastic wrap directly over the guacamole (not just over the bowl).